xiangxinyue/xiangxinyue.github.io/about.md

 - Zhejiang Provincial Government funding.

-**Full Stack Developer Part Time, Biosysen, Sep 2021 - Nov 2021.**

-- Remote working.

-- Responsible for the development, operation and maintenance of the company website and WeChat small app.

-- Cooperate with R&D team to develop and maintain R&D database.

-- Developing data visualization tools and web UI interfaces for R&D tools.

-- Developing algorithms and processes for genome design and iteration.

-- Developing SaaS tools and analysis processes that serve brands and markets.

 **Research Asstant Part Time, Carnegie Mellon University, May 2021 - Aug 2021.**

 - Remote working.